wei/git-sync/README.md

         args: $SOURCE_REPO $SOURCE_BRANCH $DESTINATION_REPO $DESTINATION_BRANCH
 ```
 `SSH_PRIVATE_KEY` can be omitted if using authenticated HTTPS repo clone urls like `https://username:access_token@github.com/username/repository.git`.

+#### Advanced: Sync all branches

+To Sync all branches from source to destination, use `SOURCE_BRANCH: "refs/remotes/source/*"` and `DESTINATION_BRANCH: "refs/heads/*"`.
+But be careful, branches with the same name including `master` will be overwritten.

 ### Docker
 ```